Truce with Hungama now...

-In New Delhi to promote his latest directorial offering Hungama, Priyadarshan explains it as a situational comedy that aims to tickle the funny bone of the child within you.
+Priyadarshan explains his latest directorial offering Hungama as a situational comedy that aims to tickle the funny bone of the child within you.
 "It is a light, breezy, comedy of errors that makes you laugh on account of its unexaggerated screenplay.
 It does not have the buffoonery that every Tom, Dick and Harry comes up with.
 It has some real plot-driven humour and no particular story," says this director and script-writer of the film that has Aftab Shivdasani, Akshaye Khanna, Rimi Sen, Paresh Rawal and Shakti Kapoor among others.

 Riding on the crest of the success of Hera Pheri, he intends to make a few more films of this type if market forces allow, but doesn't want to be stamped as a comedy king.
 "I have directed serious films like Virasat, Sazaa-e-Kalapani and various other Malayalam, Tamil and English movies too.
 It's true that some of them were remakes or inspired from other films but I have written 36 scripts myself.
 Hungama, however finds its inspiration in Charles Dickens's Strange Gentleman."

 Many know that controversy followed him in Laysa Laysa, his Malayalam venture and the ban that was imposed on him.
 Ask him about that and he tersely replies, "It is between the producers.
 I am not a party to it and the board has lifted the ban on screening of my films".